Onglyza Lawsuits & Complications

 Moreover, there are potential complications associated with Onglyza use with different drugs.
 Patients taking another medicine to treat diabetes may experience low blood glucose.
 Even supplements or vitamins can impact prescription medications such as Onglyza, therefore patients must notify their physician of all medicines they’re taking.
 Patients who experience unwanted side effects or complications while carrying the medication should notify their physician immediately.

 The Connection Between Onglyza and Kombiglyze XR

 Kombiglyze XR is a combination drug containing Onglyza and Metformin, another popular diabetic medication.
-Because Kombiglyze XR contains Onglyza, patients taking this medication should be aware of the same risks as patients who take Onglyza alone.
+Patients taking this medicine have to know about precisely the very same risks as patients who take Onglyza alone.